 run_pathfindR is provided here.

 - Fold_Enrichment: Fold enrichment value for the enriched term (Calculated using ONLY the input genes)

-- occurrence: the number of iterations that the given term was found to be enriched over all iterations
+- occurrence: the number of iterations that the given term was found to enriched over all iterations

-- lowest_p: the lowest adjusted-p value of the pathway over all iterations
+- lowest_p: the lowest adjusted-p value of the given term over all iterations

-- highest_p: the highest adjusted-p value of the pathway over all iterations
+- highest_p: the highest adjusted-p value of the given term over all iterations